EpiData-dk/analysis/help/commands.md

 ### parameters
 - `variable list`

-  A single variable name or list of names; without variable names, browse all variables
+  A single variable name or [list of variables](#variablelist); without variable names, browse all variables

 After browse has started you may Right Click and see how to close or adapt columns.
 Browse will, by default, follow the show formats setting.